Serves Adams, Brown and Pike counties

 (217) 523-9201 ext.
 329, 317

-Intact Family Services is a state contracted service to mitigate further child abuse and neglect.
-The goal of the program is to keep the family unit intact, while addressing issues that perpetuate abuse and neglect.
-Families in Adams, Brown, Cass, Hancock, Pike and Schuyler Counties are accepted on a referral basis from the Department of Children and Family Services.
+Intact Family Services is a state-contracted service to mitigate further child abuse and neglect.
+The goal of the program is to keep the family unit intact while addressing issues that perpetuate abuse and neglect.
+Families in Adams, Brown, Cass, Hancock, Pike, and Schuyler Counties are accepted on a referral basis from the Department of Children and Family Services.

 Food Pantry strives to provide supplemental food to individuals and families that present for assistance and who meet the Department of Human Services requirements.
 Quincy Catholic Charities is a member of the Central Illinois Food Bank and also participates in the Feeding America Program sponsored by Wal-Mart.
 The food pantry is open every Monday from 2 p.m. to 3:30 p.m. every Wednesday from 9 a.m. to 11:30 a.m. and every Friday from 2 p.m. to 3:30 p.m.
 Clients may receive food one time per month.
-Additional Mobile Food Pantry Services are coming soon for rural communities in Adams, Brown, Hancock and Pike Counties.
+Additional Mobile Food Pantry Services are coming soon for rural communities in Adams, Brown, Hancock, and Pike Counties.

-Legal Services: Our Legal Services helps people with little to no income in obtaining pro bono legal assistance from area lawyers in specialized fields while also providing guidance to our clients in order to get the assistance they need right now.
+Legal Services: Our Legal Services help people with little to no income in obtaining pro bono legal assistance from area lawyers in specialized fields while also providing guidance to our clients in order to get the assistance they need right now.